The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: A Provincial in Paris

-\section{A provincial in Paris}
+\section{A Provincial in Paris}

-We do not know much about Gateaux's life before his entrance at the Ecole Normale.
-Gateaux was not member of a famous family, and moreover he belonged to a very restricted family unit composed only of his parents, his young brother Georges and himself.
-None of the brothers had any direct descendants, as both boys died during the war.
-We have met a distant member of his family, namely the great-great-great-great-grandson of a great-great-great-grandfather (!) of Ren\'e Gateaux, M.Pierre Gateaux, who still lives in Vitry-le-Fran\c cois and very friendly gave us access to the little information he gets about his relative.
+We do not know much about Gateaux's life before he entered the \'Ecole Normale.
+Gateaux did not belong to an important family and, moreover, his family unit consisted only of his parents, his younger brother Georges and himself.
+Neither of the brothers had direct descendants, as both boys died during WWI.
+I have met a distant member of his family, namely, the great-great-great-great-grandson of a great-great-great-grandfather of Ren\'e Gateaux, Mr Pierre Gateaux, who still lives in Vitry-le-Fran\c{c}ois and most kindly offered access to the little information he has about his relative.